MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell.md

             InitializeComponent();

             Forms.SetFlags("Shell_Experimental");
-            MainPage = new Shell();
+            MainPage = new TheShell();
         }
     }
 }
 ```

-The `Shell` class is a XAML file that describes the visual structure of your application.
+The `TheShell` class is a XAML file that describes the visual structure of your application.

 > [!IMPORTANT]
 > Shell is currently experimental, and can only be used by adding `Forms.SetFlags("Shell_Experimental");` to either your `App` class, prior to creating the `Shell` instance, or to your platform project, prior to invoking the `Forms.Init` method.